Skip to main content

 Some memories need more than one 25-minute session to write out fully.
 Starting out, I suggest not doing more than two sessions (60 minutes total) a day.

-There’s a difference between wallowing in pain and productive grieving.
-I learned this the hard way.
-Feeling old pain wasn’t helpful until I knew how to manage it.
-What made the difference was allowing the past hurts to be fully felt at a pace I could handle.
-This kind of writing is one way we can revisit intense memories and digest them without overwhelming ourselves.
+I learned the hard way that there’s a difference between wallowing in pain and productive grieving.
+Feeling old pain wasn’t helpful until I learned how to manage it.
+What made the difference was letting those hurts be fully felt—at a pace I could handle.

 Writing like this isn’t the only way to work through past trauma, but it’s a great starting point.
 It's the first technique we’re exploring for a reason.
 Having a complete story about a tough experience from our past creates the most helpful foundation I know of for all other kinds of healing.
 And it’s simple, free, and something we can do almost anywhere.